cryptolu/maps/README.md

 ### Coding a new simulator

-It is best to start and modify a already exisiting simulator.
+It is best to start and modify an already exisiting simulator.
 The simulator must contain 3 functions:

 1. void check_sec_algo(void): this function applies some test vectors and prints wether the test passes or not.
 2. void t_test_sec_algo(Options &options): this function runs the t_test by generating inputs and collecting traces